 In 2024, building and significantly expanding on the 2023 pilots, 10 consortia led by the world’s leading battery cell manufacturers mobilised their end-to-end value chains, including recyclers, to trial collecting real-life sustainability data, elaborate the ESG scoring methodology, and test data verification.
 The leading cell manufacturers together account for over 80% of global electric vehicle battery market share, making this the largest pre-competitive effort to establish harmonised battery passports and a major milestone towards delivering the Battery Passport vision.
 The consortia worked with seven digital solution providers to determine provenance and flow of six materials - lithium, graphite (artificial), aluminium, cobalt, copper and iron phosphate, and collect sustainability data across seven rulebooks were developed through a multistakeholder process by the GBA, covering Greenhouse Gas emissions; Environmental and Human Rights Due Diligence; Forced Labour; Child Labour; Biodiversity; Indigenous Peoples’ Rights and Circular Design.
 The rulebooks define baseline expectations in line with the upcoming EU Batteries Regulation and beyond, as well as leading practices to help guide company efforts in addressing risks and sustainability impacts within their supply chains.
 See more about the 2024 pilots.

-The Battery Passport Action Partnership is governed by a Steering Committee.
+The Battery Passport initiative is governed by a Steering Committee.
 It guides strategic decision-making made up of GBA members representing a balance of industry, civil society, governments, and academia.

 Battery Passport Steering Committee: